 An illegal telephone scam is mentioning Sequoia and Kings Canyon National Parks.
 This scam claims that payment is due for an infraction or that the caller can assist in handling legal issues with the Federal Magistrate.
 The goal of the scam is to defraud people of money.
 Do not send money or give any information.

 Many such phone, email, and mail scams exist.
-If you receive such a call, go to https://www,consumer.ftc.gov to see information about scams and file a complaint; the Federal Trade Commission (FTC) handles such crimes.
+If you receive such a call, go to the Federal Trade Commission's Consumer Information site to learn about scams and file a complaint.

 National Parks on the Air